nawalchahboune/Computervision-RAFT/README.md

 2. Mask and data preparation tools:
 	- mask color inspection (`inspect_mask_color.py`),
 	- red/green mask extraction (`extract_red_mask.py`, `extract_green_mask.py`),
-	- image resizing helper (`to-half-res.py`).
+	- image resizing helper (`to-half-res.py`, configured for quarter-resolution output).
-3. Debugging and validation utilities:
-	- image dimension checks (`check_dim_images.py`),
-	- flow/mask shape consistency checks (`check_flow_mask_shape.py`),
+3. Exporting to video:
 	- frame sequence to video conversion (`frames_to_video.py`).
-4. Reproducible test assets in `test-data` and `test-data-mask` to run and compare methods.

 ## Project Context

-This work was developed as part of the UE Computer Vision course at IMT Atlantique, with an emphasis on long-term dense motion estimation and edit propagation.
+This work was developed as part of the UE Computer Vision course at IMT Atlantique, with an emphasis on long-term dense motion estimation and edit propagation quality.

 ## Setup